attaswift/BTree/README.md

     from any position, any index, or any key.

--   Note that [`forEach`][BTree.forEach] has a specialized recursive implementation, which makes it the fastest way to iterate over b-trees.
+-   Note that [`forEach`][BTree.forEach] has a specialized recursive implementation, which makes it the fastest way to iterate over B-trees.
 There is even a variant that allows you to stop the iteration when you had seen enough items and want to get off the carousel.

--   [`BTreeCursor`][BTreeCursor] is an easy-to-use, general-purpose batch editing facility that allows you to manipulate the elements of a b-tree conveniently and highly efficiently.
+-   [`BTreeCursor`][BTreeCursor] is an easy-to-use, general-purpose batch editing facility that allows you to manipulate the elements of a B-tree conveniently and highly efficiently.
 You can use a cursor to walk over the contents of a tree, modifying/inserting/removing elements as needed without a per-element log(n) lookup overhead.
 If you need to insert or remove a bunch or consecutive elements, it is better to use the provided bulk removal/insertion methods than to process them individually